karljpsmith/typewriter-ocr-tweet/README.md

 # Typewriter Tweeter #
 This program enables a typewriter to tweet out the text of the last sentence it typed (and, optionally, an image of that sentence).
-The typewriter has a small camera affixed to it, which is controlled by a Raspberry Pi 3B+.
+The typewriter has a small Raspberry Pi 3B+ -controlled camera affixed to it.
 The script (which is run on boot by cron) listens for three tweet buttons and a shutdown button.
 When one of the tweet buttons is pressed, a picture is taken and uploaded to the Google Cloud Vision API, which performs OCR extraction and returns a json blob, which is interpreted by the Raspberry Pi, reduced to the last sentence (or two, or three), and tweeted out using Twython.